 The Northern Lights

+The best time to see the Northern Lights is during the winter (November to March).
 We booked a Northern Lights tour for our first night in Iceland but unfortunately it was cancelled due to poor weather.
-The sky has to be reasonably clear for a chance to see them, so most tour operators will decide on the day whether to go ahead, otherwise they’ll let you book onto another night for free.
+The sky has to be reasonably clear for a chance to see them, so it’s worth knowing most tour operators will decide on the day whether to go ahead, otherwise they’ll let you book onto another night for free.

-We were actually lucky enough to see the Lights twice during our trip – the first time at The Blue Lagoon and the second on the organised tour.
-I didn’t manage to get any good photos as I had the wrong type of camera lens with me, but in the end I didn’t care.
-All I could think was this is a once-in-a-lifetime experience I’ll never forget.
+We were actually lucky enough to see the Lights twice during our trip – the first time at The Blue Lagoon and the second on an organised tour.
+I didn’t manage to get any good photos as I had the wrong type of camera lens with me.
+If you’re planning to take photos, make sure you bring a tripod!

 The Golden Circle

 If you’re visiting Iceland for a short time and only have time to do one tour, I would 100% recommend The Golden Circle.
 It was the best thing we did all holiday!
 We watched the sunrise over Þingvellir National Park, visited the beautiful Gullfoss waterfall and saw the famous Strokkur Geyser shooting fountains of water up in the air.
-Words cannot express how magical it was.
+You can read my full review here!